pachyderm/docs/content/2.3.x/how-tos/pipeline-operations/create-pipeline.md

     ```s
     pachctl create pipeline -f <pipeline_spec>
     ```
-    !!!
-Note
+   {{% notice note %}}
    -  `pachctl create pipeline -f` also accepts an URL.

       For example, in our opencv beginner tutorial:
       ```s
       pachctl create pipeline -f https://raw.githubusercontent.com/pachyderm/pachyderm/{{ config.pach_branch }}/examples/opencv/edges.json
       ```
    -  `pachctl update pipeline -f` will create the pipeline is it does not exist.
+  {{%/notice%}}

-1. Verify that the Kubernetes pod has been created for the pipeline:
+2. Verify that the Kubernetes pod has been created for the pipeline:

     ```s
     pachctl list pipeline